A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Performance Evaluation

 \subsection{Strongly Convex Learning Tasks}

-Figure \ref{fig:scvx} compares the learning performance between the algorithms on the synthetic dataset, which is a strongly convex task.
-We set the number of D2D rounds to $K = 40$ for all experiments and compare between different sampling rates $\frac{h_s}{m_s}$.
-We see that {\tt SD-GT} has a linear convergence to the globally optimal solution for each choice of sampling rate and $\kappa$ values.
-This aligns with our result in Theorem~\ref{thm3} (note that there is no stochasticity in the gradients here, implying that $\sigma^2 = 0$).
-Also, SD-FedAvg converges to non-optimal solution that is related to data heterogeneity, since we are using a constant step size \cite{nemirovski2009robust, li2019convergence}.
+Figure \ref{fig:scvx} compares the learning performance between the algorithms on the synthetic dataset, a strongly convex task.
+We set the number of D2D rounds to $K = 40$ for all experiments and consider (i) different sampling rates $p$, varying from $0.64$ (corresponding to $\beta_s = 0.6$ for each subnet) to $1$ (full participation, $\beta_s = 1$), and (ii) different condition numbers $\kappa = 80$ (lower complexity task) and $800$ (higher complexity).
+We see that {\tt SD-GT} has a linear convergence to the globally optimal solution for each combination of $p$ and $\kappa$.
+This aligns with our result in Theorem~\ref{thm3} (note there is no stochasticity in the gradients here, i.e., $\sigma^2 = 0$).
+Also, we observe that SD-FedAvg converges to a non-optimal solution related to data heterogeneity, since we are using a constant step size \cite{nemirovski2009robust, li2019convergence}.
 Additionally, SCAFFOLD, while converging linearly, does so at a slower rate than {\tt SD-GT} when $\kappa$ is large.
 Without D2D communications, the model uploaded from each device to the server in SCAFFOLD contains gradient information of only a single device, instead of from the whole subnet.
 Once again, this emphasizes the performance benefits of combining D2D communications with gradient tracking in our algorithm.
+Finally, while the impact of $p$ is not as obvious for $\kappa = 80$, under $\kappa = 800$, we can see that higher $p$ gives {\tt SD-GT} a considerable improvement in convergence speed.